thefifthgroup/ZaraZephyr/README.md

 ## Overview

 "Zara Zephyr: Obstacle Odyssey" is an obstacle-centric adventure game that has elements of platforming.
-The target audience includes gamers who enjoy fast-paced action, precision platforming.
+The target audience includes gamers who enjoy action-adventure and platforming.
 The game is suitable for players of all ages, from kids, young adults to grown-ups.

 ## Story